-To the extent possible, the city and county will seek to protect the environmental quality of areas under significant human influence such as agricultural and-urban lands and will balance human needs and public safety with environmental protection.
-The city will develop community-wide programs and standards for new development and redevelopment so that negative environmental impacts will be mitigated and overall environmental quality of the urban environment will not worsen and may improve.
+To the extent possible, the city and county will seek to protect the environmental quality of areas under significant human and urban influence such as agricultural and urban lands and will balance human needs and public safety with environmental protection.
+The city will develop community_wide programs and standards for new development and redevelopment so that negative environmental impacts will be mitigated and overall environmental quality of the urban environment will not worsen and may improve be maintained and improved.

-The city will support, promote and, in some cases, regulate the protection of healthy existing trees and the long-term health and vitality of the urban forest in the planning and design of public improvements and private development.
-Urban canopy plays an important role in ameliorating the role of climate change; therefore, Tthe city will guide short- and long-term urban forest management.^{vii} that encourages overall species diversity and, native and low water demand tree species where appropriate.
+The city will support, promote and, in some cases, regulate the protection of healthy existing trees and the long_term health and vitality of the urban forest in the planning and design of public improvements and private development.
+Urban canopy plays an important role in ameliorating the effectsrole of climate change; therefore, the city will guide short- and long-term urban forest management that encourages overall species diversity and native and low water demand tree species where appropriate.

-The city and county will promote the conservation of water resources through water quality protection, public education, monitoring and policies that promote appropriate water usage.
+The city and county will promote the conservation of water resources through water quality protection, public education, monitoring and policies that promote appropriate water usage such as water conserving landscaping.
 The city will endeavor to minimize water waste and reduce water use during peak demand periods.
 New development and redevelopment designed to conserve water will be encouraged.

-The city and county will discourage encourage efforts to reduce the responsible use of pesticides and synthetic, inorganic fertilizers where use does occur.^{viii} In its own practices, the city and county will carefully consider when pest management actions are necessary and focus on creating healthy and thriving ecosystems to lower pest pressure by natural processes.
-When pest management is necessary, the city commits to the use of ecologically-based integrated pest management principles, which emphasizes the selection of the most environmentally sound approach to pest management and the overall goal of reducing or eliminating the dependence on chemical pest-control strategies.
-When public or environmental health risks are identified, the city Comment [GS3]: The County should be added where applicable.
+The city and county policies differ slightly in management approach.
+The city and county aims encourage efforts to reduce and eliminate, where possible, the use of pesticides and synthetic.5 inorganic fertilizers on public properties and also provides outreach and education to encourage the public to use a similar approach on private property... iIn its ownThe city's practices carefully consider when pest management actions are necessary and focus on creating healthy and thriving ecosystems to lower pest pressure by natural processes.
+When pest management is necessary, the city commits to the use of ecologically-based integrated pest management principles, which emphasizes the selection of the most environmentally sound approach to pest management and the overall goal of reducing or eliminating the dependence on of using non--chemical pest-control strategies.
+When public or environmental health risks are identified, the city and county will balance the impacts and risks to the residents and the environment when choosing managementcontrol measures.
+The county will strive to reduce the use of pesticides and synthetic, inorganic fertilizers where use does occur.